Solution State NMR

 The solution state NMR facilities are located in A74 (access via A73) Faraday Building, and are used for both research and teaching.

-During peak hours (Monday to Friday, 8 am to 6 pm) the maximum time allowed per experiment is 15 minutes, although users may have more than one of these per sample.
+During peak hours (Monday to Friday, 8 am-6 pm) the maximum time allowed per experiment is 15 minutes, although users may have more than one of this per sample.
 To maintain responsive access for others, the "Priority" ability is enabled for all users.
-At busy times of the year the peak/off-peak timings may change to maximise throughput of samples.
+At busy times of the year, the peak/off-peak timings may change to maximise throughput of samples.

 Research - Bruker AVANCE III 400

-The Bruker AVANCE III 400 (NanoBay) is fitted with a 5 mm 1H-X broadband observe (BBO, 109Ag-19F) RT probe, and is currently equipped with a 16-position SampleXpress Lite autosampler.
-The instrument is currently controlled with TopSpin 3.5pl7 on Windows 7.
+The Bruker AVANCE III 400 (NanoBay) is fitted with a 5 mm 1H-X broadband observe (BBO, 109Ag-19F) RT probe, and is currently equipped with a 60-position SampleXpress autosampler.
+The instrument is currently controlled with TopSpin 3.6.2 on Windows 10.
 It is primarily intended for research use, but from time to time it is also used for undergraduate teaching.